 All of these recipes are vegetarian; and most can be made gluten-free or vegan (we’ll make notes of this!).

-We’re not vegetarians, but we cook mostly meatless meals while traveling in a campervan for a handful of reasons:
+We’re not vegetarians, but we cook mostly meatless camping food while traveling in a campervan for a handful of reasons:

 Alright, let’s get to it!